bcaffo/LittleInferenceBook/manuscript/11_power.md

 ## T-test power
 [Watch this before beginning.](http://youtu.be/1DiwutNpt5Y?list=PLpl-gQkQivXiBmGyzLrUjzsblmQsLtkzJ)

-Consider calculating power for a Gossett's *t* test for our example where we now assume that {$$}n=16{/$$}.
+Consider calculating power for a Gosset's *t* test for our example where we now assume that {$$}n=16{/$$}.
 The power is

 {$$}